bomafiber/simon_game/README.md

 I used the Jasmine BDD framework for automated testing.

- 1. Download the jasmine standalone distribution from Github https://github.com/jasmine/jasmine/releases and extract the folders to your local machine.
-I used version 2.99.1 for my project.
+ 1. I committed the jasmine standalone distribution from **Github** https://github.com/jasmine/jasmine/releases with the project.
+I used version 2.99.1 for the project.
 It had a few vulnerabilities but it worked for this purpose.

  2. Link your source file and spec files in the head of the **specRunner.html** file and then launch the **specRunner.html** in a browser.